Skip to main content

 You can configure the Agent component to use your preferred provider and model, custom instructions, and tools.

-Many optional Agent component input parameters are hidden by default in the visual editor.
-You can access all component parameters through the Controls in the component's header menu.
+Some parameters are hidden by default in the visual editor.
+You can modify all component parameters through the component inspection panel that appears when you select a component.

 Provider and model

-Use the Model Provider (agent_llm) and Model Name (llm_model) settings to select the model provider and LLM that you want the agent to use.
+Use the Language Model (agent_llm) setting to select the LLM that you want the agent to use.

 Agent instructions and input